 Which Annuity Requires The Least Amount Of Taxes?

 - Roth IRA Annuity: Roth IRA annuities are funded with after-tax dollars.
 As a result, all withdrawals, including earnings and principal, are completely tax-free.
-This can significantly affect the amount of money you have available in retirement and your overall tax liability.
+This can significantly affect the amount of money available in retirement and your overall tax liability.

 - Long-Term Care Annuities: Income from a long-term care annuity is tax-free if the withdrawals are used for qualified long-term care services and facilities.